rey/reyhan.org/_posts/2012-07-09-how-to-backup-your-twttr.md

 ###  Request to access your personal data

-When I realised that there was no feasible way of getting access to my historical twttr updates, I found [Privacy International's handy guide](https://www.privacyinternational.org/blog/what-does-twitter-know-about-its-users-nologs) which walks you through the convoluted process of filing a request to Twitter for all the data they hold on a specific account.
+When I realised that there was no feasible way of getting access to my historical twttr updates, I found [Privacy International's handy guide](https://www.privacyinternational.org/blog/what-does-twitter-know-about-its-users-nologs) which walks you through the convoluted process of filing a request to Twitter for all the data they hold on a specific account if you're a citizen of the EU.

 I sent my request on __April 18, 2012__ and received a ZIP file containing a bunch of text files on __May 11, 2012__.